Project Info

 Funding

 The cost of the total 1/2 mile Phase II of the Boise Whitewater Park was estimated to be $7.3 million.
 The City of Boise contributed funds to design this phase and has committed funds to rebuild the opening of the Farmer's Union Canal in tandem with the construction of the Esther Simplot Park.
 The balance of the estimated cost was raised privately by the Friends of Parks, which raised the funds for Phase I, and from a generous contribution by the J.A. & Kathryn Albertson Family Foundation.
-The timeline for construction is slated for 2017 - 2018 dependiong on river flows and access.
+The timeline for construction was slated for 2017 - 2018 depending on river flows and access.

 Future